ginofazzi/data-wild-west/README.md

 ### Code
 Located in the **"code"** folder:
-- `Project_Notebook.ipynb`: Main Jupyter Notebook where all the analyses are performed.
+- `project_notebook.ipynb`: Main Jupyter Notebook where all the analyses are performed.
-- `libraries/utils.py`:  This file, located in the libraries subfolder, contains all the functions used in `Project_Notebook.ipynb`.
+- `libraries/utils.py`:  This file, located in the libraries subfolder, contains all the functions used in `project_notebook.ipynb`.

 ### Data
 Located in the **"data"** folder: